 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is a mains supply of electricity.
-The electric meter, fusebox and consumer unit are in the entrance vestibule.
+The electric meter and consumer unit are in the first floor hallway cupboard at the top of the stairs.
+There is an additional consumer unit in the cupboard of the main ground floor room.